-The American Hanoverian Society, Inc. (AHS), the Hanoverian Verband (HV) and the German Oldenburg Verband (OHBS), have announced the dates for the 2019 North American three-day stallion tests.
-Open to 4-, 5-, and 6-year old stallions from the AHS, GOV, and other registries, the testings provide North American stallion owners with an opportunity for their stallions to earn lifetime breeding approval according to the regulations of their specific registries.
+The American Hanoverian Society, Inc. (AHS), the Hanoverian Verband (HV) and the German Oldenburg Verband (OHBS), have announced the dates for the 2021 North American three-day stallion tests.
+Open to 4, 5, 6, and **7-year old stallions from the AHS, GOV, and other registries, the testings provide North American stallion owners with an opportunity for their stallions to earn lifetime breeding approval according to the regulations of their specific registries.

-In 2019, two three-day stallion tests will be offered, one on each coast.
-The first test will be held on the East Coast on October 29 - 31, 2019 at Hilltop Farm, Colora, MD.
-The second test, on the West Coast, will be held on November 2 - 4, 2019 at Pollyrich Farm, Solvang, CA. Each test site will hold a multi-registry stallion licensing in conjunction with the three-day test.
+In 2022, each test site will hold a multi-registry stallion licensing in conjunction with the three-day test.
 Once again, the AHS will hold their annual east and west licensings during this time.

 Dressage Sport Test Jumping Sport Test

 4-Year-Old Pony Stallions USEF Four-Year Old Test Course of 0.9 meters

 5-Year Old Stallions FEI Five-Year Old Test Course of 1.1 meters

 5-Year Old Pony Stallions Five-Year-Old Pony Test Course of 1.0 meters

 6-Year Old Stallions FEI Six-Year Old Test Course of 1.2 meters

 6-Year Old Pony Stallions Six-Year-Old Pony Test Course of 1.1 meters